-Each princess must submit a total of 3 recipes with their online application.
+Each princess must submit a total of 3 recipes with their online jotform application.
+Only submit one dessert recipe.
+Recipes are needed for to-go snacks, appetizers, beverages, soups, breads, main dishes, side dishes and salads.
+These recipes show the versatility of dairy foods.
 It must be uploaded to jotform in a word document, size 12 and Times New Roman font.
 Bold each dairy product.
 After each recipe include your name and County.
 Each recipe must contain significant quantities of two (2) or more dairy products or a large quantity of one (1).
 To help determine if your recipe contains enough dairy to qualify, compare the recommended serving size for each dairy food to the number of people served by the recipe.
-This should reveal how much dairy each person will be consuming and as a bonus, help you understand if the recipe can be considered low calorie or not.
 Recipes should be easy to make and economical.
-Each recipe will be tested in a real restaurant setting to determine ease of preparation and cost.
+Each recipe will be tested in a commercial kitchen setting to determine ease of preparation.
 Try to find unique family recipes that are uncommon.
-Remember - include family tips or tell how your family best enjoys the recipe!
+Remember to include family tips or tell how your family best enjoys the recipe!
 Recipes must be pleasing in texture and taste while highlighting dairy's nutritious qualities.
-Recipes that include milk, cheese and yogurt provide the most nutritious value but recipes which contain sour cream, buttermilk and butter, hard or aged cheeses and protein-rich cottage and ricotta cheese are valuable to meet a variety of taste preferences.
-Do not submit more than one dessert recipe.
-Recipes are needed for to-go snacks, appetizers, soups, breads, main dishes, side dishes and salads.
-These recipes show the versatility of dairy foods.
-RTANT : Do not submit recipes using margarine, Cool Whip, Dream Whip, Farm Fresh or other tiry or imitation products.
-Submis ssion Deadline: May 31, 2022 with your princess application.
+Recipes can include milk, cream, cheese, yogurt, sour cream, buttermilk, butter, hard or aged cheeses, cottage cheese, ricotta cheese and ice cream

+IMPORTANT: Do not submit recipes using margarine, Cool Whip, Dream Whip, Farm Fresh or other non-dairy or imitation products.

+Submission Deadline: May 31, 2024 with your princess jotform application.